intel/gazebo-sitl/README.md

 Gazebo might fail to open if the needed models or plugins are not found.
-If that happens, make sure the needed plugins have been successfully built and installed into your shared libraries directory and that all the needed models are present into ~/.gazebo/models.
+If that happens, make sure the needed plugins have been successfully built and installed into your shared libraries directory and that all the needed models are present into GAZEBO_MODEL_PATH.
 The Gazebo --verbose terminal output is useful for determining whether a plugin or a model has not not been found.